Like all areas in the universe, we are busy working out what “Accountable Care” actually means.

 - Maybe the acid test is the question of when was the last time a conversation at HWBB actually influenced the resource commitment profile, strategy or policy or investment / disinvestment of one or more of the constituent orgs… what was the line of sight.

 - Single unifying mission/goal/vision is critical from my point of view – and not sure how close we are to agreeing this.
-Suspect the world looks very different from organisation xxx and yyy points of view – and funding/ constitutional arrangements obviously contribute to this.
+Suspect the world looks very different from organisation xxx and yyy points of view – and funding/ constitutional arrangements obviously contribute to the mission,

 2 People and behaviour vs contract and organisational governance